salrashid123/squid_ssl_bump_gcp/README.md

 ### Configure Test Host

-The follwoing VM will run in the same network whcih we will use to test
+The following VM will run in the same network which we will use to test

 ```
 gcloud compute firewall-rules create allow-temp-squid-ssh-all --direction=INGRESS --priority=1000 --network=custom-network1  --target-tags bastion --action=ALLOW --rules=tcp:22 --source-ranges=0.0.0.0/0